-t = Signal or pulse period (in seconds)
+t

-f{EXT} = External timer clock frequency (in hertz)
+Signal or pulse period (in seconds)

-The Output Compare 2 event causes the counter to be initialized to FFFCh (See Figure 46)
+f{EXT} = External timer clock frequency (in hertz) The Output Compare 2 event causes the counter to be initialized to FFFCh (See Figure 46)

-- After a write instruction to the OCiHR register, the output compare function is inhibited until the OCiLR register is also written. - The OCF1 and OCF2 bits cannot be set by hardware in PWM mode therefore the Output Compare interrupt is inhibited. - The ICF1 bit is set by hardware when the counter reaches the OC2R value and can produce a timer interrupt if the ICIE bit is set and the I bit is cleared. - 4.
+- After a write instruction to the OC/HR register, the output compare function is inhibited until the OC/LR register is also written. - The OCF1 and OCF2 bits cannot be set by hardware in PWM mode therefore the Output Compare interrupt is inhibited. - The ICF1 bit is set by hardware when the counter reaches the OC2R value and can produce a timer interrupt if the ICIE bit is set and the I bit is cleared - 4.
 In PWM mode the ICAP1 pin can not be used to perform input capture because it is disconnected to the timer.
-The ICAP2 pin can be used to perform input capture (ICF2 can be set and IC2R can be loaded) but the user must take care that the counter is reset each period and ICF1 can also generates interrupt if ICIE is set. - 5.
-When the Pulse Width Modulation (PWM) and One Pulse Mode (OPM) bits are both set, the PWM mode is the only active one.
+The ICAP2 pin can be used to perform input capture (ICF2 can be set and IC2R can be loaded) but the user must take care that the counter is reset each period and ICF1 can also generates interrupt if ICIE is set. - When the Pulse Width Modulation (PWM) and One Pulse Mode (OPM) bits are both set, the PWM mode is the only active one. - 6.
+The TAOC2HR, TAOC2LR registers in Timer A are "write only".
+A read operation returns an undefined value. - 7.
+The ICAP2 registers (TAIC2HR, TAIC2LR) are not available in Timer A. The ICF2 bit is forced by hardware to 0.

 Mode Description WAIT No effect on 16-bit Timer.
-Timer interrupts cause the device to exit from WAIT mode.
+WALL Timer interrupts cause the device to exit from WAIT mode.
 16-bit Timer registers are frozen.
 HALT In HALT mode, the counter stops counting until Halt mode is exited.
 Counting resumes from the previous count when the MCU is woken up by an interrupt with "exit from HALT mode" capability or from the counter reset value when the MCU is woken up by a RESET.
 If an input capture event occurs on the ICAP i pin, the input capture detection circuitry is armed.
 Consequently, when the MCU is woken up by an interrupt with "exit from HALT mode" capability, the ICF i bit is set, and the counter value present when exiting from HALT mode is captured into the IC i R register.

-Interrupt Event Event Flag Enable Control Bit Exit from Wait Exit from Halt Input Capture 1 event/Counter reset in PWM mode ICF1 ICIE Yes No Input Capture 2 event ICF2 ICIE Yes No Output Compare 1 event (not available in PWM mode) OCF1 OCIE Yes No Output Compare 2 event (not available in PWM mode) OCF2 JOOIE Yes No Timer Overflow event TOF TOIE Yes No
+Interrupt Event Event Flag Enable Control Bit Exit from Wait Exit from Halt Input Capture 1 event/Counter reset in PWM mode ICF1 ICIE Yes No Input Capture 2 event ICF2 ICIL Yes No Output Compare 1 event (not available in PWM mode) OCF1 OCIE Yes No Output Compare 2 event (not available in PWM mode) OCF2 OCIE Yes No Timer Overflow event TOF TOIE Yes No